- Applying for a license

 Once you have applied for a license you can log into your ELAR account at any time to check the status of a license application, upload additional documents, and even view submitted documentation and correspondence.

 Once you have applied for a license, you will need to upload (fastest method), mail, or fax all required supporting documentation to our office.
 How to Upload documents in ELAR: A Step by Step Guide file size 1MB file size 1MB

-Applicants seeking a Preliminary, Initial, or Professional license, who have not already done so, should upload or send in:
+Applicants seeking a Temporary, Provisional, Initial, or Professional license, who have not already done so, should upload or send in: